lehighcsbcapstone/Capstone-Splash-Page/README.md

 ## Description

+This website is for the Lehigh Computer Science Capstone Program.
+It provides information about the professors who run the program, showcases past projects, and offers guidance on how sponsors can propose their projects for the program.

 ## How to run the website locally

 ### Prerequisites

 Ensure you have the following installed:
 * Node Version Manager (NVM)
 * Node.js